MicrosoftDocs/Viva/Viva/insights/org-team-insights/reference/manager-updates.md

 ## What's changing?

-Rather than using a data source for organization insights and another for team insights, Viva insights will only use one: ***the HR file uploaded by the tenant admin***.
+Rather than using a data source for organization insights and another for team insights, Viva Insights will only use one: ***the HR file uploaded by the tenant admin***.
 Also, the product will no longer support end-user modifications to team members.
 Ending support for end-user-modified teams helps make sure there's only one organizational structure—that is, the one explicitly confirmed by the tenant admin.

 ## Why are we making these changes?

-We're making these changes to keep a single, consistent organizational structure across Viva insights features.
+We're making these changes to keep a single, consistent organizational structure across Viva Insights features.

 ## How might these changes impact me?